-Version 1.1 is the first operational release for CfRadial.
+Version 1.1 was the first operational release for CfRadial.

-All changes made subsequent to this version must be backward-compatible.
+All changes made subsequent to this version will be backward-compatible.

 A major change was made for version 1.1.
-The storage of moments variables was changed from regular (time, range) arrays to staggered arrays.
-This change supports a variable number of gates per ray, which makes the storage of operational data more efficient.
+Support for a variable number of gates per ray was added.